-I have no natural inclination to write about myself, but I can see that in health advocacy these days it is not unusual for individuals to promote themselves and be identified with some cause or other they are promoting.
+I have no natural inclination to write about my-self, but I can see that in advocacy these days that it is not unusual for individuals to promote themselves and be identified with some cause or other they are promoting.
 Whatever organisation I am promoting I prefer to communicate in public as that organisation.
-I regard it as more important than myself.
+I regard it as more important than my-self.
 I prefer that anonymity.
 But here I am using the first-person pronoun seven times in the first paragraph of a book about my advocacy reluctance.

-The book came out of a series of online blogs written for the website of the aHUS alliance Global Action during 2018/19.
-Taken together, the series was an attempt to capture the history of a charitable organisation called aHUSUK.
-The charity was set up in 2011 just to provide a patient voice for atypical Haemolytic Uremic Syndrome or aHUS patients in the UK.
-That voice was needed as part of an evaluation by the National Health Service of the drug eculizumab for English patients and then other nations in the UK.
+The book came out of a series of online blogs written for the website of the aHUS alliance during 2018/19.
+Taken together the series was an attempt at capturing the history of a charitable organisation called aHUSUK which was set up in 2011 just to provide a patient voice for aHUS patients in the UK.
+That voice was needed as part of an evaluation by the National Health Service of the drug eculizumab for English patients and then other nations.

-There were others who became part of that aHUSUK journey, and some thought at the time that as the events that unfolded were so unusual, they might be worthy of a book some time.
+There were others who became part of that aHUSUK journey, and some thought at the time that as the events that unfolded were so unusual that they might be worthy of a book some time.
 The blogs on the website attempted just that.
 The events in this book took place but are recalled from my perspective using records kept primarily on the legacy aHUSUK website.

-It is not a complete history of the aHUSUK, but it tries to capture much of the story but interwoven with my family's personal aHUS story, both before, and during, my aHUSUK advocacy years.
+It is not a complete history of the aHUSUK, but it tries to capture much of the story but interwoven with my family's personal story, both before, and during, my aHUSUK advocacy years.

 It also includes an account of the start-up and early years of the only global aHUS patient advocacy organisation i.e. the aHUS alliance.
 The mission of the alliance includes supporting newly emerging aHUS patient organisations around the world.
-The UK example of organised patient advocacy could provide some insights and experiences for emerging aHUS groups to learn from.
+The UK example of organised patient advocacy could provide some insights and experiences of emerging aHUS groups to learn from.